sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-20.Note that the previous question can be modelled as a matrix:
+20\.
+Note that the previous question can be modelled as a matrix:

    $$ 3A + 1C = 1200 $$
    $$ 1A + 2C = 1000 $$